A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: Incentives, results and summary

 \section{Incentives, results and summary}

-A recent study~\cite{rgCICY1} generalized the well-known Calabi-Yau complete intersections of hypersurfaces in products of projective spaces~\cite{rH-CY0,rGHCYCI,rCYCI1} so as to allow certain of the hypersurface defining equations to have negative degrees over some of the factor projective spaces, and so necessarily use Laurent (rational) monomials amongst the defining equations~\cite{rgCICY1,rBH-Fm}.
-Given the novelty of such models and the physics phenomena they exhibit already within the ($m\geqslant0$) infinite sequence of hypersurfaces in Hirzebruch $n$-folds $\sF^{\sss(n)}_m$,\footnote{Using methods of classical algebraic geometry~\cite{rBE,rBeast}, we have found that the classical topological data of certain sequences of such constructions exhibit a periodicity~\cite{rBH-Fm}, which is broken by quantum effects.
+A recent study~\cite{rgCICY1} generalized the well-known Calabi-Yau complete intersections of hypersurfaces in products of projective spaces~\cite{rH-CY0,rGHCYCI,rCYCI1} so as to allow some of the defining equations to have negative degrees over some of the factor projective spaces, and so necessarily use Laurent (rational) monomials in the defining equations~\cite{rgCICY1,rBH-Fm}.\footnote{By now, these constructions have a rigorous formulation within the \v{C}ech cohomology framework~\cite{rGG-gCI}.} Given the novelty of such models and the physics phenomena they exhibit already within the ($m\geqslant0$) infinite sequence of hypersurfaces in Hirzebruch $n$-folds $\sF^{\sss(n)}_m$,\footnote{Using methods of classical algebraic geometry~\cite{rBE,rBeast}, we have found that the classical topological data of certain sequences of such constructions exhibit a periodicity~\cite{rBH-Fm}, which is broken by quantum effects.
 Since classical physics models on the Calabi-Yau hypersurfaces in the Hirzebruch $n$-fold $\sF^{\sss(n)}_m$ are equivalent to those in $\sF^{\sss(n)}_{m+n}$, respectively, the transformation $\sF^{\sss(n)}_m \to \sF^{\sss(n)}_{m+n}$ is a classical (discrete) symmetry.
 Its breaking by quantum effects such as instanton numbers~\cite{rBH-Fm} then represents a novel (stringy) quantum anomaly.} in Section~\ref{s:GLSM} we analyze the gauged linear $\s$-model (GLSM) world-sheet field-theory~\cite{rPhases,rDK1} corresponding to these sequences, focusing on $n=3,4$.
 We also map out the associated enlarged (complete) K{\"a}hler moduli space, i.e., ``phases,'' by considering all possible triangulations of the spanning polytope (and its convex hull) associated to the embedding non-Fano toric variety.